RichardVerbraak/Notes/Algorithms.md

 This is why we have an inner loop so we do multiple iterations for the items in the array --

-For performance we don't check the last index because we already know the highest number is already at the end
+For performance we don't check the last index because we already know the highest number is already at the end Hence the "- i" in the for loop
+We also have "- 1" because we're accounting for [j + 1], else we can go out of bounds of the array

 Another way of saying the array is sorted is: if J is greater than arr.length - i - 1